6-week instructor-facilitated online course

 Textbook-8th Edition: $215 NYBA or ABA Members/$255 Non-Members

-A shipping/handling fee is added to textbook orders.
+A shipping/handling fee/sales tax may be added to textbook orders.

 |Prerequisites||Participants should have a basic understanding of bank financial statements, bank performance analysis, and interest rate risk management.
 Students who have not had exposure to these topics are encouraged (but not required) to take Analyzing Bank Performance and Managing Interest Rate Risk prior to this class.|